Compare Texas electricity rates and plans (October 2025)

 • Retail Electric Providers (REPs) purchase electricity and sell it to you.

-Texas residents can choose from 170 REPs in competitive areas, which serve about 85% of Texas power consumers.
+Texas residents can choose from over 170 REPs in competitive areas, which serve about 85% of Texas power consumers.
 The Public Utility Commission of Texas operates the Power to Choose website, which displays plans and providers in each zip code.

 While you select your provider, your local utility company still handles power line maintenance and outages, ensuring reliable delivery to your home.